chloebtn/SQL_Portfolio_Management_System/README.md

 ## Portfolio Management System
 This project documents a stock portfolio management system built using SQL queries with fictional data.\
-The project demonstrates my ability to manage investment data, calculate key financial metrics, and generate actionable insights for portfolio analysis and risk management.
+The project demonstrates my ability to manage client databases, investment data, calculate key financial metrics, and generate actionable insights for portfolio analysis and risk management.

 #### Project Objectives: